JorisdeJong123/LangChain-Unchained/README.md

 Contributions to the LangChain Unchained series are welcome!
 If you have ideas for new projects, bug fixes, or improvements, feel free to open an issue or submit a pull request.

+I'll be updating the directory over the coming days.

 ## Contact